fuesco/blog/demo/content/pages/page.md

 ---
-title: Sample page
+title: About Us
-path: "/page"
+path: "/about"
 excerpt: A sample page.
 ---